kevinmeredith/http4s-book/intro.md

 ## Source Code Repository of Book

 This book's source, including the actual writing and code, is at https://github.com/kevinmeredith/http4s-book.

+## Note on Scala and http4s Version

+This book's code uses Scala `2.12` and `http4s` `0.21.x`.

+All of my professional experience with Scala has been on version 2.x.
+As of this book's writing, Jun-2021, https://http4s.org/versions/ notes that its `0.21.24` version is supported on Scala `2.12` and `2.13`.

 ## Why I'm Writing This Book